 - Absorb Elements – Allows the caster to capture elemental energy and deal it out on their next melee attack.

-- Feather Fall – Allows the caster to slow the descent of up to five creatures within range to safe speed.
+- Feather Fall – Allows the caster to slow the descent of up to five creatures within range to a safe speed.

 - Hellish Rebuke – Allows the caster to surround an attacker in hellish flames dealing damage after an attack.